-Trump unloads on Twitter ahead of joint press appearance
+Trump downplays past skepticism of Russian election meddling

 "When will all the haters and fools out there realize that having a good relationship with Russia is a good thing, not a bad thing," Trump wrote at 7:18 a.m. local time in Hanoi.

-He spent the night here after a state dinner, and will hold talks and a joint news conference with Vietnamese President President Tran Dai Quang on Sunday morning.
+He spent the night here after a state dinner, and held talks and a joint news conference with Vietnamese President President Tran Dai Quang on Sunday morning.

 "There (sic) always playing politics - bad for our country," he added.
 "I want to solve North Korea, Syria, Ukraine, terrorism, and Russia can greatly help!"